Boeing 777

 The Boeing 777, commonly referred to as the Triple Seven, is an American long-range wide-body airliner developed and manufactured by Boeing Commercial Airplanes.
-It is the world's largest twinjet.
+The 777 is the world's largest twinjet and the most-built wide-body airliner.

-The 777 was designed to bridge the gap between Boeing's other wide body airplanes, the twin-engined 767 and quad-engined 747, and to replace older DC-10s and L-1011 trijets.
-Developed in consultation with eight major airlines, with a first meeting in January 1990, the program was launched in October, with an order from United Airlines.
-The prototype was rolled out in April 1994, and first flew in June.
-The 777 entered service with the launch customer, United Airlines, in June 1995.
-Longer range variants were launched in 2000, and were first delivered in 2004.
+The jetliner was designed to bridge the gap between Boeing's other wide body airplanes, the twin-engined 767 and quad-engined 747, and to replace aging DC-10 and L-1011 trijets.
+Developed in consultation with eight major airlines, the 777 program was launched in October 1990, with an order from United Airlines.
+The prototype aircraft rolled out in April 1994, and first flew that June.
+The 777 entered service with the launch operator United Airlines in June 1995.
+Longer-range variants were launched in 2000, and first delivered in 2004.
+Over 2,300 Boeing 777 aircraft have been ordered, with over 70 operators worldwide.